 Phase 2 of innovative environmental program continues

 Green Power Solar Schools represents one way that Santee Cooper and the state’s 20 electric cooperatives promote renewable energy, and it fulfills Santee Cooper’s commitment to reinvest Green Power funds back into renewable resources across South Carolina.
 In September 2001, Santee Cooper became the first electric utility in the state to generate and offer Green Power to its customers from methane gas collected at the Horry County Solid Waste Authority Landfill near Conway.
-Since then, three additional landfills in Lee, Richland and Anderson counties have opened, as has the 16-kilowatt solar installation at Coastal Carolina University.
+Since then, two additional landfills in Lee and Richland counties have opened, as has the 16-kilowatt solar installation at Coastal Carolina University.
 Another landfill methane gas generating site has been announced in Georgetown County.
-Santee Cooper, all 20 electric cooperatives and the City of Georgetown market Green Power to their customers.
+Santee Cooper, all 20 electric cooperatives and The City of Georgetown market Green Power to their customers.

-Five additional schools, served by Palmetto Electric Cooperative, Berkeley Electric Cooperative, Pee Dee Electric Cooperative, Aiken Electric Cooperative and Laurens Electric Cooperative became Green Power Solar Schools in 2007.
-Santee Electric Cooperative, Mid-Carolina Electric Cooperative, Tri-County Electric Cooperative, York Electric Cooperative, Horry Electric Cooperative, Lynches River Electric Cooperative and Fairfield Electric Cooperative dedicated their Green Power Solar Schools in the 2008 second phase.
+Five additional schools, served by Palmetto Electric Cooperative, Berkeley Electric Cooperative, Pee Dee Electric Cooperative, Aiken Electric Cooperative and Laurens Electric Cooperative, became Green Power Solar Schools in 2007.
+Santee Electric Cooperative, Mid-Carolina Electric Cooperative and Tri-County Electric Cooperative dedicated their Green Power Solar Schools in this 2008 second phase of the program.

 Santee Cooper recently unveiled Santee Cooper Green, a utility-wide commitment bringing together all the eco-friendly, conservation-minded approaches that Santee Cooper practices and all the programs and opportunities for its customers to “go green.”
 More information can be found at www.SanteeCooperGreen.com

-Edisto Electric Cooperative is a member-owned, nonprofit electric cooperative serving more than 19,300 accounts in Allendale, Bamberg, Barnwell, Berkeley, Colleton, Dorchester, Hampton, and Orangeburg counties.
-As a Touchstone Energy Partner, Edisto joins over 600 electric co-ops nationwide to share the Touchstone Energy core values of integrity, accountability, innovation and commitment to community.
-Visit www.edistoelectric.com for more information.
+Lynches River Electric Cooperative is a member-owned, nonprofit electric cooperative serving almost 20,400 accounts in Chesterfield, Kershaw, and Lancaster counties.
+As a Touchstone Energy Partner, Lynches River Electric joins over 600 electric co-ops nationwide to share the Touchstone Energy core values of integrity, accountability, innovation and commitment to community.
+Visit www.lynchesriver.com for more information.

 Santee Cooper is South Carolina’s state-owned electric and water utility and serves more than 160,000 residential and commercial customers in Berkeley, Georgetown and Horry counties.
 The utility also generates the power distributed by the state’s 20 electric cooperatives to more than 685,000 customers in all 46 counties.
 All total, almost two million South Carolinians receive their power directly or indirectly from Santee Cooper.
 For more information, visit www.SanteeCooper.com